 On September 25, 2021, the Wizards announced that Rui Hachimura had been excused from the start of training camp for personal reasons.

-On January 21, 2023, in his last game before being traded, Rui Hachimura recorded a then career-high-tying 30 points in a win over the Orlando Magic.
+On January 21, 2023, in his last game before being traded, Rui Hachimura recorded a then career-high-tying 30 points, alongside five rebounds and two blocks, in a 138–118 win over the Orlando Magic.

-On January 23, 2023, Rui Hachimura was traded to the Los Angeles Lakers.
+On January 23, 2023, Rui Hachimura was traded to the Los Angeles Lakers in exchange for Kendrick Nunn and three second-round draft picks.

 On July 6, 2023, Rui Hachimura re-signed with the Los Angeles Lakers.

-On December 9, 2023, Rui Hachimura and the Lakers won the inaugural season of the NBA In-Season Tournament.
+On December 9, 2023, Rui Hachimura and the Lakers won the inaugural season of the NBA In-Season Tournament (also known as the NBA Cup).

 As of the 2023–24 B.League season, Hachimura's younger brother, Allen, plays for the Gunma Crane Thunders.

-In the 2023 NBA Playoffs, Rui Hachimura played a vital role for the Lakers, including scoring 29 points in his Lakers post-season debut and defending Nikola Jokic in the Western Conference Finals.
+During the 2023 NBA Playoffs, Rui Hachimura played a vital role for the Lakers, scoring 29 points in his Lakers post-season debut.
+He guarded Nikola Jokic in the Western Conference Finals where Los Angeles lost to Denver in 4 games.

-Rui Hachimura was called up for the 2023 FIBA World Cup, but withdrew on June 27, 2023 citing exhaustion from the NBA season and playoffs, and the need to prepare for the following NBA season.
+Rui Hachimura withdrew from the 2023 FIBA World Cup on June 27, citing exhaustion from the NBA season and playoffs and the need to prepare for the following NBA season.

 On February 14, 2024, Rui Hachimura set a new career high of 36 points in a 138–122 victory over the Utah Jazz.